FIT-Print: Towards False-claim-resistant Model Ownership Verification via Targeted Fingerprint: Abstract

 \section{Abstract}

-Model fingerprinting is a widely adopted approach to safeguard the intellectual property rights of open-source models by preventing their unauthorized reuse.
-It is promising and convenient since it does not necessitate modifying the protected model.
-In this paper, we revisit existing fingerprinting methods and reveal that they are vulnerable to false claim attacks where adversaries falsely assert ownership of any third-party model.
-We demonstrate that this vulnerability mostly stems from their \emph{untargeted} nature, where they generally compare the outputs of given samples on different models instead of the similarities to specific references.
-Motivated by these findings, we propose a targeted fingerprinting paradigm (\ie, FIT-Print) to counteract false claim attacks.
-Specifically, FIT-Print transforms the fingerprint into a targeted signature via optimization.
-Building on the principles of FIT-Print, we develop bit-wise and list-wise black-box model fingerprinting methods, \ie, FIT-ModelDiff and FIT-LIME, which exploit the distance between model outputs and the feature attribution of specific samples as the fingerprint, respectively.
-Extensive experiments on benchmark models and datasets verify the effectiveness, conferrability, and resistance to false claim attacks of our FIT-Print.
+Model fingerprinting has emerged as a crucial mechanism for safeguarding the intellectual property of open-source models, offering a non-intrusive approach that requires no modifications to the protected model.
+However, our analysis reveals that existing fingerprinting techniques are fundamentally vulnerable to false claim attacks, wherein adversaries can fraudulently assert ownership over independent third-party models.
+We demonstrate that this vulnerability stems from the untargeted nature of current methods, which evaluate model similarity based on arbitrary sample outputs rather than alignment with a specific, predefined reference.
+To mitigate this vulnerability, we introduce FIT-Print, a targeted fingerprinting paradigm that actively counters false claim attacks.
+Specifically, FIT-Print leverages optimization to transform the fingerprint into a verifiable, targeted signature.
+Building upon this foundation, we propose two black-box fingerprinting methods, the bit-wise FIT-ModelDiff and the list-wise FIT-LIME, which utilize output distances and feature attributions as robust model signatures, respectively.
+Extensive evaluations across benchmark models and datasets show that our framework perfectly neutralizes false claim attacks (100\% defense success rate) and eliminates false alarms on independent models (0.0\%), all while maintaining a 100\% ownership verification rate against diverse model reuse techniques.